bpaauwe/RokuPoly/README.md

 #### Long Poll
    * Poll the Roku device for it's current status.
 Time in seconds.

-#### IP Address
+#### Roku name / ip
-   * The IP Address of the Roku Media box.
-Currently, this is limited to supporting a single Roku box.
+   * Add custom parameters with by suppling the name for your Roku as the key and the IP address of the Roku as the value.
+You may have multiple name / ip entries.

 ## Requirements